Good Faith Estimate

 Common questions.

-Do I have to be uninsured to use the Good Faith Estimate dispute?
+Do I have to be uninsured to use this?

 What if my insurer denied the claim and now I'm on the hook?

-The evidence that helps a Good Faith Estimate dispute most is the original GFE document, the final itemized bill, any written communication from the provider explaining the increase, and the medical record showing what services were actually performed.
-About 73.7% of patients who actually dispute a medical bill receive a correction (JAMA Health Forum, 2024).
-The SDR compares the GFE estimate to the bill line-by-line, so the cleaner your document set, the stronger the case.
+The original GFE document, the final bill, any communication from the provider explaining the increase, and the medical record showing what services were actually performed.

 Have a bill in front of you right now?